openstack/ironic/doc/source/admin/drivers/idrac.rst

 The iDRAC driver supports WSMAN for the bios, inspect, management, power, raid, and vendor interfaces.
-In addition, it supports Redfish for the inspect, management, and power interfaces.
+In addition, it supports Redfish for the bios, inspect, management, and power interfaces.
 The iDRAC driver allows you to mix and match WSMAN and Redfish interfaces.

 The ``idrac-wsman`` implementation must be enabled to use WSMAN for